Bisan Owda: Emmy award and petition to rescind nomination

 In July 2024, It's Bisan from Gaza and I'm Still Alive was nominated for the 45th News and Documentary Emmy Awards for Outstanding Hard News Feature Story: Short Form.
-Pro-Israel nonprofit Creative Community for Peace called for the nomination to be rescinded, alleging Owda was a member of the Popular Front for the Liberation of Palestine, which the United States designated as a terrorist organization, and publishing an open letter signed by 150 people involved in the entertainment industry, including Selma Blair, Sherry Lansing, and Debra Messing.
-The president of National Academy of Television Arts and Sciences, Adam Sharp, announced Owda's nomination would not be rescinded, writing that "NATAS has been unable to corroborate these reports" of Owda's alleged involvement and "found no grounds, to date, upon which to overturn the editorial judgment of the independent journalists who reviewed the material."
+Pro-Israel nonprofit Creative Community for Peace (CCFP) called for the nomination to be rescinded, alleging Owda was a member of the Popular Front for the Liberation of Palestine, which the United States designated as a terrorist organization, and publishing an open letter signed by 150 people involved in the entertainment industry, including Selma Blair, Sherry Lansing, and Debra Messing.

+The president of the National Academy of Television Arts and Sciences, Adam Sharp, announced Owda's nomination would not be rescinded, writing that "NATAS has been unable to corroborate these reports" of Owda's alleged involvement and "found no grounds, to date, upon which to overturn the editorial judgment of the independent journalists who reviewed the material."

 Al Jazeera released a statement criticizing "efforts to silence her reporting from Gaza" and calling the allegations against her "baseless".
 The network also said this effort threatened her safety, noting Israeli forces had killed 160 journalists since the start of the war.

+The fact-checking website Misbar called CCFP's effort to get Owda's Emmy nomination rescinded a smear campaign.
 The national deputy director for the Council on American-Islamic Relations called the petition's signatories "hypocritical", saying that the scrutiny applied to Palestinians would not be applied to an Israeli photographed with Benjamin Netanyahu.
 On 25 September, the documentary won an Emmy.

+TikTok account ban

+In January 2026, Owda reported that her TikTok account had been permanently banned, just days after the platform was acquired by American investors.